Melissa Conrad Stöppler, MD

 Loop electrosurgical excision procedure

 Loop electrosurgical excision procedure, also known as LEEP, uses a radio-frequency current to remove abnormal areas.
-It has an advantage, therefore, over the destructive techniques (CO2 laser and cryocautery) in that an intact tissue sample for analysis can be obtained.
+It is by far the most common treatment for precancerous lesions of the cervix.
+It has an advantage over the destructive techniques (CO2 laser and cryocautery) in that an intact tissue sample for analysis can be obtained.
 LEEP also is popular because it is inexpensive and simple.
 A chemical is applied afterwards to prevent bleeding.
 Vaginal discharge and spotting commonly occur after this procedure.
 Sexual intercourse and tampon use should be avoided for several weeks to allow better healing.

 Complications occur in about 1% to 2% of women undergoing LEEP, and include cervical narrowing (stenosis) and bleeding.
 This procedure is used most commonly for treating dysplasia, including severe dysplasia.
 LEEP also is used, although infrequently, to treat carefully chosen cases of cervical cancer.